MakerDen/Maker-Den-NETMF/README.md

 * Pluggable – currently implemented on MQTT (MQTT Server running on Azure)

+Supported and Test on
-Supported on Netduino 2 Plus and Gadgeteer
+* Netduino 2 Plus and Gadgeteer

-Supports Visual Studio 2012 and 2013
+* Supports Visual Studio 2012 and 2013